tysw01/NFL-Big-Data-Bowl-2025/README.md

 # NFL-Big-Data-Bowl-2025
-Code for my NFL Big Data Bowl 2025 Submission
+Code for my NFL Big Data Bowl 2025 Submission (python code)

 Directions:
 Download and run in order to see the results of the code.
 All data pertaining to this